Privacy & Cookies Policy

 - Request the transfer of your personal data to you or another data controller if the processing is based on content carried out by automated means and this is technically feasible.

 If you want to exercise any of the above rights please email our data protection point.
-Please refer to the contact for our Practice Manager at the foot of this notice.
+Please refer to the contact details at the foot of this notice.

 You will not have to pay a fee to access your personal data (or to exercise any of the other rights).
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.